South Africa Parliament arson suspect appears in court | DW | 04.01.2022

 The Hawks, a specialist unit of the SA Police Service, said he seemed to have gained entry by climbing over a fence and breaking a window.

-The case in the Cape Town Magistrates Court was broadcast live on South African news channels and the accused removed his coronavirus mask when he saw photographers in the courtroom, putting it back on after they had taken pictures.
+The case in the Cape Town Magistrates Court was broadcast live on South African news channels.
+The accused removed his coronavirus mask when he saw photographers in the courtroom, putting it back on after they had taken pictures.

 Early on Monday, it seemed that the original fire that gutted the historic building in Cape Town was under control, but strong winds caused it to flare up again.